akash711/Budget-Calculator/README.md

-# Budget-Calculator
+# Python CLI Wallet App

-Simple Python CLI budget calculator
+Simple Wallet application using Python OOP

-The app can take excel files as input and create insights about expenditure across different categories
+Takes .csv files as input and displays summary of transactions